Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 ## The Classic Way

 To better illustrate the problem and its solution, I propose anchoring the discussion in a very simple example.
-Take a look at [this](https://github.com/Genez-io/adapter_examples/tree/express) repository.
+Take a look at {{< external-link link="https://github.com/Genez-io/adapter_examples/tree/express" >}}this{{< /external-link >}} repository.
 It is a mono repo project that contains a server written with ExpressJS and two clients: one written in React and another one in Flutter.
 The application keeps track of a list of books in memory.

 Let's first explore the backend a bit.
 This is a very simple Express.JS application that has a way to create books and retrieve a list of books from an in-memory store.